-In addition to the above, the financial information of the company and other filings with the MCA pertaining to various aspects of the company can be downloaded and reviewed.
+In addition to the above, the financial information of the company and other filings with the MCA about various aspects of the company can be downloaded and reviewed.
 The review of MCA documents of the company would provide a good overview of the company to the person performing the due diligence.

 It is imperative to review the articles of association of a company during the due diligence process to establish the different classes of equity shares and their voting rights.
 The articles of association of a company can restrict/limit the transfer of shares of a company.
 Therefore, the articles of association should be studied judiciously to ascertain the procedure for transfer of shares.

-Our team of experienced business advisors are a phone call away, should you have any queries about the process.
-But we'll try to ensure that your doubts are cleared before they even arise.
+Our team of experienced business advisors are just a phone call away, should you have any queries about the process.
+Our team will ensure that your interaction with professionals is smooth and seamless.